 Springtime Is Blooming With Possibilities!

 Hooray, spring is almost here!
 As the earth moves around the sun, the amount of daylight or darkness we see changes, as do the seasons.
-Sunday, March 20th is the first day of spring, and is marked by the Spring Equinox here in the Northern Hemisphere.
-The Spring and Fall Equinoxes are the two days of the year where the amount of daytime and nighttime are equal.
+March 20th is the first day of spring and is marked by the spring equinox here in the Northern Hemisphere.
+The spring and fall equinoxes are the two days of the year where the amount of daytime and nighttime are equal.
 As springtime begins we see the world transform around us as ice and snow melt, animals come out of hibernation, flowers and trees begin to bloom, and the days get longer.

-Celebrate the change of season with crafts and activities for indoors and out, and learn all about the Spring Equinox, what causes the seasons, and how everyone from humans to animals react to the warmer weather with educational resources for all ages below.
+Celebrate the change of season with crafts and activities for indoors and out.
+Learn all about the spring equinox, what causes the seasons, and how everyone from humans to animals reacts to the warmer weather with videos and resources for all ages below.

 Then, keep the fun going with Learn Along Bingo sheets full of printable activities and everyday learning ideas for children grades Pre-K to 2!